 - 1. A.W.
 Farrall, Engineering for Dairy and Food Products, John Wiley and Sons, New York, 1963. - 2.
 R. P. Aneja, B. N. Mathur, R. C. Chandan and A. K. Banerjee, Technology of Indian Milk Products: Handbook on Process Technology, Modernization for Professionals, Entrepreneurs and Scientists.
-A Dairy Indian publication, 2002
+A Dairy India Publication, 2002.